chsafouane/MLOps_specialization/Course1_Intro_to_ML_in_production/Week 1/C1W1_reference_challenges_deploying_ML.md

   - **Necessity to update models** can arise for different reasons: data drift, concept drift, etc

-    @Safouane: Check evidentlyai blog posts for an answer for when
+    *@Safouane*: Check evidentlyai blog posts for an answer for when

   - **Model delivery** to a production environment and the infrastructure question: how often can it be done?
 Could it be automated?
 ML pipelines contain not only code but also models and data => Need to adapt continuous delivery philosophy to ML